benjystanton/benjystanton.github.io/src/posts/2019-12-09-user-research-questions-for-data-users.md

 categories: design research ux data
 ---

-<p class="lede">A list of questions to help with user research when designing data things.</p>
+<p>A list of questions to help with user research when designing data things.</p>

 I was inspired to write this after reading Andrew Duckworth's excellent post [design for real data](https://grillopress.github.io/2019/12/05/design-for-real-data.html).
 In the post, they list questions that can help you discover details about the data that you're working with.
 I think the questions have lots of potential uses, and I plan on trying them out next time we do research with data providers.